-There is less than 6 metres of elevation change across the property, with the lands very gently sloping towards the southeast corner wetland.
-Trees line the rear of the property; there is a sparse tree line between the property and its northern neighbour.
+There is less than 3 metres of elevation change across the the property, with the lands very gently sloping towards the southeast corner wetland on the 968 St. David Street North property.
+Trees line the rear of the property; there is a sparse tree line on the northern boundary and an even sparser one between the property and the one to the south.
 Mature trees are found on the farmstead.
-Lands to the south of the property are part of urban Fergus with a highway commercial use and a mid-rise apartment building adjacent.
-(Figure 3).
 Lands to the east are agricultural.
-On the west side of Highway 6 are more highway commercial uses (Figure 4).
+On the west side of Highway 6 are residential and agrucultural uses (Figure 3).